-growing and enhancing the level of best practice 'nature-based' tourism in both China and Australia;

-- progressing protection, conservation, and presentation of the geoheritage of natural and mixed protected areas, geoparks (in China), national parks and reserves (in Australia); Australian National Landscapes and areas on the World Heritage List (as defined in the World Heritage Convention 1972) areas (both countries); - exploring opportunities to promote ecotourism and geotourism; - raising the profile of China and Australia as world-leading 'nature-based' tourism destinations; - exploring other co-operative projects such as participation in conferences; and - fostering the development of 'sister park' relationships between China and Australia.
+- growing and enhancing the level of best practice 'nature-based' tourism in both China and Australia; - progressing protection, conservation, and presentation of the geoheritage of natural and mixed protected areas, geoparks (in China), national parks and reserves (in Australia); Australian National Landscapes and areas on the World Heritage List (as defined in the World Heritage Convention 1972) areas (both countries); - exploring opportunities to promote ecotourism and geotourism; - raising the profile of China and Australia as world- leading 'nature-based' tourism destinations; - exploring other co-operative projects such as participation in conferences; and - fostering the development of 'sister park' relationships between China and Australia.

 On 9th December 2017, a historic Memorandum of Cooperation embracing a 'sister park' arrangement was signed between the Zhijingdong Cave UNESCO Global Geopark and the Jenolan Karst Conservation Reserve.
 The then Reserve's Administrator, also then a member of the GSA Geotourism Standing Committee, executed this agreement during his visit to the spectacular karst landscape in Guizhou Province in south-west China.

 The Reserve looks forward to sharing information and management practices, receiving delegations and greater numbers of visitors from China, and negotiating staff exchanges.
 It is realised that several Chinese UNESCO Global Geoparks are now keen to develop 'sister park' arrangements with key scenic landscape regions in Australia.

-The AGC has now been introduced to the Indonesian Association of Geologists (IAGI).
-The IAGI has a competency standard for geotourism guides that are recognised by the Indonesian Government and have trained geotourism guides.
-Indonesia currently has six UNESCO Global Geoparks as well as many national geoparks plus hundreds of geoheritage listed sites that have fostered the development of geotourism.
-Goal six of the NGS provides for the potential for engagement with other countries in the Asia Pacific Region with strong interests in geotourism and geopark development, and this includes New Zealand where the UNESCO Global Geopark Council has recently recommended to accept Waitaki Whitestone Geopark nomination to become New Zealand's first UNESCO Global Geopark.
+The AGC and Indonesian Geoparks Network (IGN) has signed a Memorandum of Understanding in May 2023.
+The IGN has a total of 10 UNESCO Global Geoparks and 9 national geoparks as its members.
+Apart from strengthening the friendship with Australia's biggest and closest neighbor Indonesia, the MOU initiated tremendous opportunities of cooperation, exchange and learning especially in the areas of geotourism development, conservation management and scientific research for long term benefits of both countries.
+Goal six of the NGS provides for the potential for engagement with other countries in the Asia Pacific Region with strong interests in geotourism and geopark development, and this includes New Zealand where the UNESCO Global Geopark Council has recently approved the Waitaki Whitestone Geopark nomination to become New Zealand's first UNESCO Global Geopark.